Bobby Jindal Fast Facts

 October 20, 2015 - Jindal's book "American Will: The Forgotten Choices That Changed Our Republic" is published.

-January 11, 2016 - Leaves the office of governor as Jon Bel Edwards is inaugurated as his successor.
+January 11, 2016 - Leaves the office of governor as John Bel Edwards is inaugurated as his successor.